5 Easy Steps to Build a WordPress Website

 Your next steps should be focused on enhancing your website to boost conversions

-Start by improving the navigability of your website, where you focus on your menus and widgets.
-You can find both options by clicking on the Appearance tab.
+Start by improving the navigability of your website, where you focus on your menus and widgets or your site editor settings, depending on your theme.
 Try to think from your visitors’ point of view when designing your website.
-This will help you in the longer run.
+This will help you in the long run.